caizoryan/notes/new_talk.md

 But because I was building this thing from scratch I was thinking of words such as recto, verso, grids, page numbers, folios, text boxes, and all of the bits and pieces that constitute this thing called a book.

 I'll explain what these words mean in a minute.
+Because I'm going to break these terms down, this is also going to sound a little bit like How to make books 101... but yeah.

-And I at this point I have no conceptions of how these terms will translate from words into a working thing.
+Anywas, I'm at this starting point and I have no conceptions of how these terms will translate from words into a working thing.
 So I was building all of this from scratch,

-???
-so I was basically god. [wizard picture, (silly)]
-???

-So I have the syntax that is afforded to me by javascript and p5 and I have to use that to encode typographic concepts.
+I think to myself, ok I have the syntax that is afforded to me by javascript and p5 and they can make things appear, and I have to use this to somehow encode typographic concepts.
 From scratch.

-So breaking down these vocabularies and thinking how they can be constituted in a software context.
+So breaking down these vocabularies and thinking how can they be constituted in a software context.

 So I start by thinking whats the first thing I need to do?

 Draw text on a screen.

 ```